remoteintech/remote-jobs/company-profiles/mayven-studios.md

 ## Company size

 60 and growing, primarily engineers, with some designers, QA, and Project management.
-We're a minimal managment company, primarily focused on hiring excellent individuals who are super skilled in their particular area.
+We're a minimal management company, primarily focused on hiring excellent individuals who are super skilled in their particular area.

 ## Remote status